Blendify/blender-manual/trunk/blender_docs/manual/game_engine/python_api/videotexture.rst

 ``textureObj``
    Reference to another ``Texture`` object of which we want to reuse the texture.
    If we use this argument,
-   we should not create any source on this texture and there is no need to refresh it either: the other ``Texture`` object will provide the texture for both materials/textures.
+   we should not create any source on this texture and there is no need to refresh it either ;
+   the other ``Texture`` object will provide the texture for both materials/textures.